cu-ecen-aeld/final-project-Mosh333/README.md

 Again, remove from VM (`Devices` -> `USB` and click the USB device) and unplug from Windows.

 6. Remove the sd card from the USB reader and plug it into the Raspberry Pi 3B+
 7. Turn on the Raspberry Pi 3B+ and the 8Bitdo Controller.
-First the first boot up, the system will restart once so make sure to turn on the controller back on.
+On first boot, the system will restart once so make sure to turn on the controller back on.
 8. The final start up screen should look like 🎉:
 ![mgba_ui_menu](https://github.com/user-attachments/assets/f8998e2f-fdd0-423d-8191-e93cbf7af8c2)
 9. At the time of writing, `Play`, `Download`, `Background` and `Quit` features are implemented.